nabto/nabto-embedded-sdk/platform_integration_example/README.md

 ## Overall architecture.

-An application e.g. a Heat Pump Device is using the API described in the header file `nabto/nabto_device.h`.
-The heatpump is linked against the library e.g. `libnabto_device.so` (`nabto_device` library).
+An application e.g. a Thermostat Device is using the API described in the header file `nabto/nabto_device.h`.
+The thermostat is linked against the library e.g. `libnabto_device.so` (`nabto_device` library).

 This platform integration example is all about creating the